hknd23/DeepLearningCausal/README.md

 #### Deep Neural Networks for PATT (settings with treatment noncompliance) Using reticulate, tensorflow and keras3

-The function `pattc_deepelearning ()` in our package is employed for deep neural network estimation of the PATT in settings with treatment noncompliance using reticulate, tensorflow and keras3.
+The function `pattc_deeplearning ()` in our package is employed for deep neural network estimation of the PATT in settings with treatment noncompliance using reticulate, tensorflow and keras3.
 The code, customization of the deep neural network architecture, and results from obtaining the PATT via using the said function is presented in the paper.

 ``` r
 deeppattc <- pattc_deeplearning(response.formula = response_formula,